Skip to main content

 Being able to "chat" with a bank, for example, at a convenient time

 For some time now, messaging and telephony service providers have been touting the arrival of RCS messaging.
-Introduced as the next generation messaging protocol - SMS 2.0 - RCS is supported by GSMA, Google, Android phone manufacturers such as Samsung and mobile phone operators around the world.
-It combines an OTT app-like experience, with the potential ubiquity of SMS so that all advanced features like images, QR codes, linked buttons, and chat can be used in a branded environment on the native phone.
+Billed as the next-generation messaging protocol—SMS 2.0—RCS is endorsed by the GSMA, GoogleAndroid phone manufacturers like Samsung and mobile carriers worldwide.
+It combines an OTT app-like experience with the potential ubiquity of SMS, allowing all the advanced features like images, QR codes, linked buttons, and chat to be used in a branded environment on the native phone.

 Traders now need to invest